 If you have not been connected with the homeschool movement and click on some of these links, you might say: “Um, yea, you drank the Kool-Aid long ago.”
 If you’ve been in the homeschool movement, you will probably be nodding along and can reminisce with me.
 I will take you on a wild journey going back through what I have experienced or seen in the past couple decades as a homeschooling mom.
 Here is a sampling, and not in any order, of the kinds of influences, beliefs, philosophies, practices we dealt with or were familiar with among the homeschooling movement over the years.

 Why did we have so many children?
 How do you know when your quiver is full?
 Would we have had this many children if we hadn’t listened to specific teachings?
-Who invented the jumper dress?
+Who decided that homeschool moms should wear denim jumpers?
 Why did I sometimes feel guilty if I didn’t wear my denim jumper?
 I no longer own a denim jumper.
 Who decided Gregg Harris or Michael Farris were the spokesmen for homeschoolers?
 Why did so many homeschoolers flock to the articles and books of Mary Pride?

 * * * TMI warning * * *Is it okay to refrain from sex to not get pregnant or is that saying “no” to God’s blessings of children?
 Did it really mean one isn’t trusting God if taking measures to prevent pregnancy after cycles returned 6 weeks postpartum (and round-the-clock nursing)?
 How many blessings of babies did I prevent by taking matters in my own hands?
 Is God mad at me for my “interference” of “His plan”? * * * * end TMI warning * * * *